fahad1403/data-engineer-tap-target/README.md

 To load the data to destination I have used **Target**.
 This is a pre-built target to load data:

 meltano / target-sqlite · GitLab : https://gitlab.com/meltano/target-sqlite

+Please clone the above repo and follow the steps in Readme to load data into target

 ___